mrsimoes/hlnsync/README.md

 - `lnsync check [<tree>] [<path>]*` Recompute hashes for given files and compare to the hash stored in the database, to check for changes/bitrot.

-## More Information
+# Origin, Status, and Future Development

 This package started as a Python learning project.
 I've found it useful enough to polish for publication, but as with any work in progress, it should be used with adequate caution.

 Feedback, suggestions, comments, and corrections are very welcome.

-You can support this project in bitcoin at [17HS828pkQMiXZGy7UNbA49TYCz7LAQ2ze](bitcoin:17HS828pkQMiXZGy7UNbA49TYCz7LAQ2ze?amount=.001).
+You can support this project with bitcoin at [17HS828pkQMiXZGy7UNbA49TYCz7LAQ2ze](bitcoin:17HS828pkQMiXZGy7UNbA49TYCz7LAQ2ze?amount=.001).

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 See the GNU General Public Licence v3 for details.

-## Limitations and Future Developments

-### Caveats and Limitations
+## Caveats and Limitations
 - Works only on locally mounted directories, no support whatsoever for remote servers.
 - Depends on mtime to detect file content changes.
 - If source files A, B, C (with pairwise distinct contents) are renamed on target in a cycle to C, A, B, sync is currently not supported.